circlefin/malachite/docs/development-proposals/accountability.md

 ### What evidence to collect

 We argue that the only two types of evidence that make sense to collect are "double vote" and "amnesia".
-By the verification results mentioned above they are they are actually needed to disrupt the system.
+By the verification results mentioned above they are the ones actually needed to disrupt the system.

 #### Why not "double proposal"?